- Current Enrollment Information

 Many Chemistry courses are initially restricted to the following majors: Biology, Chemistry, Engineering, Nursing Science, Pharmaceutical Sciences, Physical Science, Public Health Sciences, and Undecided/Undeclared.

-If you don't meet the prerequisites for a chemistry course, you will be dropped from this course by the Chemistry Department.
+If you don't meet the prerequisites for a chemistry course, you will be dropped from the course by the Chemistry Department.

-If you satisfied your prerequisites at another institution, please email email@example.com with the following information to have your prerequisites cleared.
-Please allow two business days for your request to be processed.
+If you satisfied your prerequisites at another institution, please submit the Chemistry Course Pre-requisite Clearance Form and allow two business days for your request to be processed.

 Many Chemistry classes require concurrent enrollment in a Lecture, Discussion and/or Laboratory.
 Please check the schedule of classes and your class schedule to ensure you are enrolled in all parts of a course.
 If you are not enrolled in all parts of a course you will be dropped from the class or receive a NR for the portion of the course you are enrolled in.